Biography of Susan L. Paré

-Susan Worked numerous jobs throughout the years, mostly in accounting, until she retired in 2002, she moved to Branson, MO.
+Susan Worked numerous jobs throughout the years, mostly in accounting, until she retired in 2002 and moved to Branson, MO.
 When she almost stepped on a scorpion walking across her bathroom floor, she decided it was time to move back up north to be closer to her family.

 In 2014, she wrote a short book for her family about growing up in the ‘40s and ‘50s, called “Blueberries and Bears and my Brother’s Shoes.”
 She wanted her boys to know what life was like when she was growing up.
 Her family enjoyed it and encouraged her to continue writing.
 Susan didn’t need much encouragement.
 She had the writing bug.
 So, she decided to try her hand at writing fiction.
 Although a little concerned about not having a formal education in writing, she gave it a go.
 And, a new career was born.

 “I love writing,” Susan said.
 “I love the characters that show up in my head.
 I love that it gives me a reason to get out of bed in the morning.
 I know I’m not the best writer in the world, but I also know I’m not the worst.
 I think I’ve improved a lot since my first book.
 I love my readers and fans and, with their support, I’m going to do this as long as I can.
-What the hell?
-I just turned eighty.
-I’m still young, my mind still functions fairly well, and I’m hoping to write a few more books.”
+I may be over eighty, but, my mind is still sharp and I’m hoping to write as long as I can."

 Susan now resides in Highland, IN and enjoys reading, writing, and spending time with her three sons, two grandsons, and a beautiful great grand-daughter.